Sam Montembeault: Montreal Canadiens

-Montembeault had a 48-save shutout victory in the Canadiens' 2024–25 season opener against the Maple Leafs, setting an NHL record for the most saves in a season-opening shutout.
-Thereafter, he would register his 17th win of the campaign on January 21, 2025, establishing a new career best over the course of a full season.
+Heading into the 2024–25 season, Montembeault established himself as the team's starting goaltender, and had a 48-save shutout victory in the Canadiens' home opener against the Maple Leafs, setting an NHL record for the most saves in a season-opening shutout.
+He earned another shutout against the Edmonton Oilers on November 18, stopping 30 shots.
+He registered his third shutout on December 5, against the Nashville Predators, tying with Connor Hellebuyck of the Winnipeg Jets for most NHL shutouts of the season at that time.
+Thereafter, he would register his 17th win of the campaign on January 21, establishing a new career best over the course of a full season.
+However, prior to the 4 Nations Face-Off break, Montembeault lost four of his five starts, recording a 3.25 GAA and a .883 save percentage during that stretch.
+He bounced back after the break, securing his fourth shutout of the season against the Carolina Hurricanes on February 25, making 20 saves.
+Montembeault continued to carry the workload, making consecutive starts down the stretch, as the team pushed to clinch a playoff berth.
+On April 8, he made 35 saves on 36 shots in a win against the Detroit Red Wings, a crucial victory as the team built an eight-point cushion in the wild card race.
+On April 16, the Canadiens officially qualified for the Stanley Cup playoffs, with Montembeault making 27 saves in a 4–2 victory against the Hurricanes.
 With a 31–24–7 record over 62 appearances and a .902 save percentage, he was again the team's Molson Cup runner-up behind Suzuki.
+He also recorded a 24.6 goals saved above expected, placing him fifth league-wide in this statistical category.
 Montembeault was credited with a key role in the Canadiens qualifying for the Stanley Cup playoffs for the first time in four years.
-He started his first NHL playoff game on April 21, making 29 saves in a 3–2 overtime loss to the Washington Capitals.
+He then started his first NHL playoff game on April 21, making 29 saves in a 3–2 overtime loss to the Washington Capitals.
 In the third game of the series, with the Canadiens and Capitals tied 2–2, he was forced to exit with an apparent injury, yielding the net to rookie Jakub Dobeš.
 Capitals starting goaltender Logan Thompson subsequently also departed due to injury, and the Canadiens would ultimately win the game 6–3.
 Montembeault would be sidelined for the remainder of the series, with later confirmation that he had torn two groin muscles which would not require surgical intervention.